General Terms & Conditions

 - The Licensee indemnifies Woosa against any claims and claims from third parties for damage, the cause of which is attributable to others than Woosa.
-If Woosa is held liable by third parties for this reason, the Licensee is obliged to assist Woosa both in and out of court and to do everything that can reasonably be expected of him in that case.
-Should the Licensee fail to take adequate measures, Woosa is entitled, without notice of default, to do so itself.
-All costs and damage on the part of Woosa and/or third parties as a result thereof will be fully for the account and risk of the Licensee.
+If Woosa is held liable by third parties for this reason, the Licensee is obliged to assist Woosa both in and out of court and do everything that can reasonably be expected of him.
+Should the Licensee fail to take adequate measures, Woosa is entitled, without notice of default, to do so.
+As a result, all costs and damage on the part of Woosa and/or third parties will be entirely for the account and risk of the Licensee.

-- Woosa reserves all intellectual property rights with regard to the Plugin and its operation, as well as the company name and the texts, images and other content of any nature displayed on the Website.
-The Licensee is forbidden to reproduce, reproduce, reproduce, reproduce, distribute or distribute these goods or use them or have them used in any other way, other than from the nature or scope of the Agreement or the normal use of the Website ensues.
+- Woosa reserves all intellectual property rights about the Plugin and its operation, the company name, the texts, images, and other content displayed on the Website.
+The Licensee is forbidden to reproduce, reproduce, copy, re-sell, or distribute these goods or use them or have them used in any other way other than from the nature or scope of the Agreement or the regular use of the Website.

-- A breach of the provisions of the previous paragraph attributable to the Licensee gives Woosa the right to claim immediate rectification of the breach, as well as damages to be determined on the basis of the nature and extent of the breach.
+- A breach of the provisions of the previous paragraph attributable to the Licensee gives Woosa the right to claim immediate rectification of the breach, as well as damages to be determined based on the nature and extent of the violation.

-- Complaints with regard to the implementation of the Agreement by Woosa must be submitted in writing to Woosa in full and clearly, within a reasonable time after the Licensee has discovered the alleged shortcoming.
+- Complaints concerning the Agreement’s implementation by Woosa must be submitted in writing to Woosa in full and within a reasonable time after the Licensee has discovered the alleged shortcoming.

 - Complaints submitted to Woosa will be answered within seven days of receipt.
-If a complaint requires a longer processing time, a reply will be received within the seven-day period and an indication of when the Licensee can expect a more detailed answer.
+If a complaint requires a longer processing time, a reply will be received within seven days, indicating when the Licensee can expect a more detailed answer.

-- If a complaint in connection with a Distance Contract cannot be resolved by mutual agreement, the Consumer can submit the dispute to the Disputes Committee via the ODR platform (ec.europa.eu/consumers/odr).
+- Suppose a complaint in connection with a Distance Contract cannot be resolved by mutual agreement.
+In that case, the Consumer can submit the dispute to the Disputes Committee via the ODR platform (ec.europa.eu/consumers/odr).

-- Dutch law applies exclusively to every Agreement and all legal relationships arising from it between Parties.
+- Dutch law applies exclusively to every Agreement and all legal relationships between Parties.

-- Before appealing to the courts, the Parties are obliged to make every effort to settle the dispute by mutual agreement.
+- Before appealing to the courts, the Parties must try to settle the dispute by mutual agreement.

-- Except insofar as this is compulsorily impeded by the law under the given circumstances of the case, only the competent court within the district of Woosa’s place of business is appointed to take cognizance of any legal disputes between Parties.
+- Except insofar as the law compulsorily impedes this under the given circumstances, only the competent court within the district of Woosa’s place of business is appointed to take cognizance of any legal disputes between Parties.

-- If these general terms and conditions are available in several languages, the Dutch version will always be decisive for the explanation of the stipulations contained therein.
+- If these general terms and conditions are available in several languages, the Dutch version will always be decisive for explaining the stipulations.